 It was around May and I started gathering information regarding how should I proceed and all.
 The first site I came upon is Tourism Council of Bhutan and the first link under Trip Planner is Minimum Daily Package.

-What it states is, Tourism to Bhutan is not that simple.
-Unlike other countries you just can’t buy tickets, get your visa done, pack your bags and land up there.
-There are few more steps involved to get into Bhutan.
+Like visiting any other countries, Tourism to Bhutan is not that simple.
+Unlike other countries, you just can’t buy tickets, get your visa done, pack your bags and land up there.
+There are a few more steps involved to get into Bhutan.

 First of all, tourism to Bhutan is not open like other countries.
 The tourism sector is controlled by Tourism Council of Bhutan referred as TCB.
 TCB has set a minimum daily package.
-It’s $200 per person per night for off season (January, February, June, July, August & December) and $250 per person per night for high season (March, April, May, September, October & November).
+It’s $200 per person per night for the off-season (January, February, June, July, August & December) and $250 per person per night for high season (March, April, May, September, October & November).

 Are you F****** kidding me?
 Not at all, read about the surcharges at Surcharge.

-Don’t get disheartned.
+Don’t get disheartened.
 TCB has done this to make your travel experience in Bhutan smooth and keep away any unwanted tourists.
 For the price that you pay i.e. $200 / $250 you’ll get

 - A minimum of 3 star accommodation (4 & 5 star will require an additional premium)